aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 5. Start measuring to get a baseline
 6. Define SLO targets (per SLI or per capability)
 7. Iterate and tune

+### Institute an aspirational SLO

+> “Sometimes you determine that you need a tighter SLO to make your users happy, but improving your product to meet that SLO will take some time.
+If you implement the tighter SLO, you’ll be permanently out of SLO and subject to your error budget policy.
+In this situation, you can make the refined SLO an aspirational SLO—measured and tracked alongside your current SLO, but explicitly called out in your error budget policy as not requiring action.
+This way you can track your progress toward meeting the aspirational SLO, but you won’t be in a perpetual state of emergency.”

+### Evernote VALET

+1. Volume (traffic) - How much business volume can my service handle?
+2. Availability - Is the service up when I need it?
+3. Latency - Does the service respond fast when I use it?
+4. Errors - Does the service throw an error when I use it?
+5. Tickets - Does the service require manual intervention to complete my request?”

 ## Resources and Services